 Your final option is to dispute the resort fee with your credit card company, provided you have paid your hotel bill with a credit card.

-How Can I Find Out Whether My Hotel Charges a Resort Fee?
+How to Find Out Whether a Hotel Charges a Resort Fee

 Look for resort fee information on the hotel's website.
 Some hotels include this information and explain what the resort fee covers.
 Other hotel websites do not mention resort fees at all.
 In fact, the resort fee might not be included on the reservation page, even though room rates and taxes are displayed.
 Despite the fact that the US Federal Trade Commission has stated that hotels' "drip pricing" or "partitioned pricing" strategies (disclosure of hotel resort fees only at the final stage of the reservation process, not during the room rate search process) harm consumers because they increase search and cognitive costs, US law does not require hotels to disclose resort fees in the initial phase of the booking process.